 Frequently Asked Questions

-What type of basin is best for a small bathroom?
+What basin is best for a small bathroom?

 Are countertop basins practical?